top of page

 The Drawing Hope Network

 While unique historical and cultural contexts shape each society's experience of conflict, these differences can become sources of reciprocal empowerment and trans-local learning, enriching peace and reconciliation initiatives in conflict-affected societies.
 Conflict often isolates individuals and communities, making envisioning possibilities beyond entrenched barriers difficult.
 Specific topics may even be considered taboo within a given society.
-However, hearing similar stories from conflict-affected regions can provide an indirect yet consequential pathway for dialogue, reflection, and healing.
+However, hearing stories from conflict-affected regions can provide an indirect yet consequential pathway for dialogue, reflection, and healing.

 The Drawing Hope Network was established to foster this solidarity and shared learning among local communities.